Purdue University Graduate Conference

 Purdue University Faculty Panel

-Visiting ASSistant PROFESSOR, DEPARTMENT OF PHilosophy, PURDUE UNIVERSITY
+ASSOCIATE PROFESSOR, DEPARTMENT OF POLITICAL SCIENCE, PURDUE UNIVERSITY

 For a detailed schedule, please click here.